Riahiamirreza/riahiamirreza.github.io/_posts/2023-12-19-modifying-local-variable-in-c.md

   401143:	c9                   	leaveq
   401144:	c3                   	retq
 ```
 At this point `sub    $0x10,%rsp` the compiler is allocating stack memory for local variable `x`.
 You may have noticed that it is allocating more than what is seemingly needed, `int x` in most architectures (including my computer) has size of 4 bytes, but by subtracting `rsp` 16 bytes, we are allocating more memory than just what is needed for `x`.
-You can look at [this question](https://stackoverflow.com/questions/34170306/gcc-reserving-more-space-than-needed-for-local-variables) for the understanding why it is the case.
-But for now, we can assume that first 4 bytes of the allocated space is for `x` (You can figure out using `gdb`).
+You can look at [this question](https://stackoverflow.com/questions/34170306/gcc-reserving-more-space-than-needed-for-local-variables) to understand why it is the case.
+But for now, we can assume that first 4 bytes of the allocated space is for `x` (You can figure it out using `gdb`).
 So if we write at that address, that will hopefully be the value of `x`.
 ```c
 #include <stdio.h>
 #include <stdlib.h>